Information for legal professionals

 For further information please see our Resources directory.
 Our What is PDA? booklet is a helpful introductory guide to the PDA profile as well, and please don’t hesitate to contact us.
 In addition, we’d like to draw your attention to these additional sources of information, topics or fields of study which we feel are helpful in furthering understanding about PDA.

-The PDA Society also offers a free newsletter service for professionals.
-To subscribe to receive a round-up of news, resources and events relating to PDA for professionals via email, delivered quarterly to your inbox, please click on the button below:
+The PDA Society also offers email updates for professionals.
+To subscribe to receive updates about the latest news, resources and events relevant to professionals, please click on the button below: